Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 We say that `A ∧ B ⊨ B ∧ A` because when we ask what `A ∧ B`, and `B ∧ A` means, in every instance where `A ∧ B` is `T`, `B ∧ A` is also `T` (More generally, we can understand `⊨` here as a relationship between specific rows and columns on a truth table).
 This is pretty easy in this case because we can exhaustively look at every possibility: All four of them!

 {%aside()%}
 Maybe you think the answer to a question like "what does `A` mean?" should be something like "A stands for 'grass is green'".
-In philosophy, it's common to pick linguistic propositions that we know the truth of instead of picking `T` or `F` directly.
-Really, what you're doing is picking a line from the table above.
+In philosophy, it's common to pick linguistic propositions that we can interpret some truth value for instead of picking `T` or `F` directly.
+Either *'it is raining'* or not.
+Because our interpretations are blind to the difference between `A` and *'grass is green'*, we're avoiding linguistic tricks like `A` stands for *"this proposition is false"* or `A` stands for *"Not `A`"* by dint of interpreting only symbols and logical connectives.

-I suppose you may pick a proposition you don’t know the truth of.
-Lets say `A` stands for *"I will never win the lottery"* and `B` stands for *"pigs can fly"*; you can think of picking a linguistic proposition that we don't know the truth of as either nonsense or as a way to look at two lines in the table above.
-This case is semantically interesting because we know the truth of `B`, we can see that `A ∧ B` is `F` regardless of how we interpret `A`.

-This habit of matching propositional symbols with linguistic phrases is only done for historical reasons or to motivate learning.
-The underlying semantics is about `T` and `F` regardless of the linguistics you use as a stand-in.
-We'll look at what sort of objects propositions are a bit more below.
 {%end%}

 So it turns out that in propositional logic specifically, you can always discover whether `A ⊨ B` by building a truth table.
 Building these tables quickly gets tiresome and other logics don’t can’t be exhaustively searched this way, so there’s another way to show this entailment.

-### Entailment using a Proof System
+### Proof System Entailment

 The second way you can prove that that `A ∧ B` entails `B ∧ A` in propositional logic is via its proof system.